 Cons

-- Typically more expensive compared to 5-inch gutters
+- Typically 20-25% higher initial cost compared to 5-inch gutters

 - Additional capacity may not be necessary for regions with minimal rainfall or smaller roof areas